 is 5, the speed equals 5×6.8= 34 km/hour.

-Distance.
-The odometer is updated every 100 metres.
+Distance: The odometer is updated every 100 metres.

 To cover 100 metres, the wheel is required to make approximately 53 revolutions (100/1.88).
 The microcontroller takes care of the tasks of revolutions counting, speed calculation, conversion and display of results.

-The circuit of the microcontroller-based digital speedometer-cum-odometer is shown in Fig. 1.
+The circuit of the digital microcontroller based speedometer-cum-odometer is shown in Fig. 1.
 The functions of various components used in the circuit are described below.

-Microcontroller.
 A 20-pin AT89C2051 microcontroller from Atmel is used here because of its low pin count, affordability and compatibility with CISC-based 8051 family.
 All the available pins of the microcontroller are utilised in the project.
 This microcontroller features 2 kB of Flash, 128 bytes of RAM, 15 input/output (I/O) lines, two 16-bit timers/counters, a five-vector two-level interrupt architecture, a full-duplex serial port, a precision analogue comparator, on-chip oscillator and clock circuitry.

-LCD module.
 To display the speed and distance traveled, we have used a 16×2 alphanumeric

 LCD based on HD44780 controller.
 The backlight feature of the LCD allows data to be visible even at night.